 In this vein, we are providing our valuable experience in social, financial and economic inclusion with the use of tools related to digital solutions, co-creation, interaction between several different stakeholders and “peer-to-peer” methodologies.
 Such contributions will be decisive in terms of the design of an effective, cost-efficient and scalable strategy that aims to reach 100,000 youth in regions where government public policies pertaining to peacebuilding and reconciliation are being focused.

 - July 2016–April 2017: Co-design of tools and alliance building

 - April 2017: Activities in the field begin

 - To support and develop capacities among youth, including strengthening life skills and competencies, contributing to their vocational training and facilitating access to available educational, entrepreneurial and employment opportunities (3E).

 - To strengthen social capital by supporting existing cultural, social or productive initiatives driven by youth, through the development of collective and organizational capabilities.

 - To create a vision for the region by promoting leadership roles and the participation of youth and youth organizations in the construction of a shared vision for the region.

 The project incorporates several stakeholders in order to reach scale and succeed in influencing public policy.
 Open innovation, co-creation and “peer-to-peer” methodologies will also be used to develop a digital tool that will aid in developing youth capacities to strengthen their life skills and promote their initiatives.
 Technical and financial support will be offered to facilitate exchange and interaction among youth organizations.
-Regional development through strengthening of the social fabric and economies of the various regions is another focus.
+It also promotes meeting spaces for the exchange of knowledge (peer learning) seeking to strengthen youth leadership and territorial development by strengthening the social fabric.

 As a result of the pilot phase, we expect to achieve the following: